How Children Develop Empathy in the Brain

 1. Practice calm attention before talking: “Put your feet on the floor and take three slow breaths with me.”

-Quiet breathing is not a moral lesson.
-It gives the child a better chance to notice and return before the repair conversation.
-For younger kids who need very short practices, parent and child breathing exercises can keep the pause concrete.
+Quiet breathing is not a character lecture.
+It gives a child a little more room to notice what is happening inside and come back before the repair conversation.
+For younger kids who need the pause to feel concrete, parent and child breathing exercises can make that moment easier to practice together.

 Developmental timeline for children’s empathy brain abilities